Thousands flee in Australia floods

 "It is impossible to quantify economic damage until the flood waters subside," Prime Minister Julia Gillard told reporters in Canberra.

-But the Premier of New South Wales Barry O'Farrell earlier said the damage bill could be as high as A$500 million.
+But the Premier of New South Wales Barry O'Farrell earlier said the damage bill could be as high as A$500 million ($530 million).

 The flood waters, however, will not have a major impact on Australia's major winter crops, which have already been harvested, the government's chief commodities forecaster ABARES said on Tuesday.